 v1×v2 = ( y1*z2 - z1*y2, z1*x2 - x1*z2, x1*y2 - y1*x2 )

 If v1 and v2 are non-zero vectors, then v1×v2 is zero if and only if v1 and v2 point in the same direction or in exactly opposite directions.
-Assuming v1×v2 is non-zero, then it is perpendicular both to v1 and to v2; furthermore, the vectors v1, v2, v1×v2 follow the right-hand rule; that is, if you curl the fingers of your right hand from v1 to v2, then your thumb points in the direction of v1×v2.
+Assuming v1×v2 is non-zero, then it is perpendicular both to v1 and to v2; furthermore, the vectors v1, v2, v1×v2 follow the right-hand rule (in a right-handed coordinate system); that is, if you curl the fingers of your right hand from v1 to v2, then your thumb points in the direction of v1×v2.
 If v1 and v2 are perpendicular unit vectors, then the cross product v1×v2 is also a unit vector, which is perpendicular both to v1 and to v2.

 Finally, I will note that given two points P1 = (x1,y1,z1) and P2 = (x2,y2,z2), the difference P2−P1 is defined by